MusicMeister52/hunter2/docs/usage/tasks.md

 available - just in case - from the Django admin.)
 Dire warnings will be displayed if you try to reset progress in riskier circumstances, but ultimately since there may be a legitimate reason, the decision is left to the admin.

+## Deleting Objects

+Related to the above, special care should be taken when deleting objects after a hunt has started.
+Django will display a list of related objects that will be deleted should you attempt to delete a primary object - read these carefully.
+It may be difficult to determine whether they are safe, as the display of objects is not optimised for this situation; direct shell access may be desirable here.

+It is possible for admins to delete puzzles via the Django admin, but only if there are no guesses by player teams for that puzzle; this should take care of any pre-hunt management that comes up.
+If you have ended up in the situation where this is necessary, you could reset progress first, but direct shell or database access may again be a better idea.

 ## Anonymisation

 You may have a requirement to anonymise user data after a certain time period.
 This can be achieved with the